The Complete FAANG Behavioral Interview Roadmap: From Zero to Offer

 Category 3: Ambiguity & Problem Solving (7 questions)

-- Tell me about a time you had to deliver results with unclear requirements.
+- Tell me about a time you delivered results with unclear requirements.

-- Describe a project where you had to figure out the approach from scratch.
+- Describe a project where you had to define the approach from scratch.

-- Tell me about a time you made a decision with incomplete data.
+- Tell me about a decision you made with incomplete data.

-- Describe a situation where you had to pivot mid-project.
+- Describe a time you had to pivot mid-project.

 - Tell me about a time you simplified a complex problem.

-- Describe a time you had to balance multiple competing priorities.
+- Describe a time you balanced multiple competing priorities.

-- Tell me about your approach to breaking down a large, ambiguous project.
+- Walk me through how you break down a large, ambiguous project.

 Category 4: Leadership & Influence (7 questions)